XenorInspire/WorgenX/README.md

 You can find below the options for the main features of WorgenX:

   --- Wordlist generation ---
-  You must specify at least one of the following options: -l, -u, -n, -s
+  You must specify at least one of the following options: -l, -u, -n, -x
     -l, --lowercase                     Add lowercase characters to the words -u, --uppercase                     Add uppercase characters to the words -n, --numbers                       Add numbers to the words